Authentic Presence Immersion

 Training in the Contemplative-based Approach to End-of-Life Care

-A training in the contemplative-based approach to end-of-life care for health and social care professionals
+Skills training in the contemplative-based approach to end-of-life care for health and social care professionals, spiritual care providers, doulas and volunteers.

 Topics

-• Self-care and self-compassion during challenging times: contemplative resources for building resilience and connecting with our sources of joy and purpose
+• Practising self-care and self-compassion during challenging times: contemplative resources for building resilience and connecting with our sources of joy,

-• The integration of contemplative methodologies to sustain a compassionate attitude and cultivate authentic presence in therapeutic relationships
+• Sustaining a compassionate attitude and cultivating authentic presence in therapeutic relationships

 • Dealing with the realities of suffering, grief and mortality